- Photo by: Guide Brian Warren

 Pricing

-The Mountain Guides does not provide transportation for its clients into the park.
-Clients will be responsible for paying the $35 vehicle fee at the park entrance unless they have a Golden Eagle Pass or equivalent .
+The Mountain Guides does not provide transportation for its clients.
+Students will be responsible for paying the $35 vehicle fee at the park entrance unless they have a Golden Eagle Pass or equivalent .

 Schedule